axjs/riot-property/README.md

   this.mixin('property')
 ```

-  Create property by name and init value
+  Create property by name and optional init value
 ``` javascript
   this.property('time', 0)
 ```